-Rude travelers in Tibet: Most travelers to Tibet are really great people.
-However, there are some travelers that probably should have stayed home.
+Rude travelers in Tibet: Most travelers to Tibet are great people.
+However, some travelers should have stayed home. info@thelandofsnows.com

-If you have been following my site for a while, you will know that I have lived and worked in various regions of the Tibetan Plateau for going on 13 years.
-I started out working for an NGO that focused on education among Tibetan adults (most of whom were nomadic).
-Then, for several years I owned and managed a successful travel agency focused on budget and midrange tours of Tibet.
-For the past 4+ years, I have been leading higher end photography and cultural tours across Tibet.
+Suppose you have been following my site for a while.
+You will know that I have lived and worked in various regions of the Tibetan Plateau for 13 years.
+I started working for an NGO that focused on education among Tibetan adults (most of whom were nomadic).
+Then, I owned and managed a successful travel agency focused on budget and midrange tours of Tibet for several years.
+For the past 4+ years, I have led higher-end photography and cultural tours across Tibet.
 Since I work in tourism, nearly all of my good Tibetan friends also work in tourism.
-I have friends in all areas of Tibet who work as tour guides, trekking guides, drivers, hotel managers, hotel staff, restaurant owners, travel agency managers, sales representatives and just about every other job you could think of that relates to tourism in Tibet.
+I have friends in all areas of Tibet who work as tour guides, trekking guides, drivers, hotel managers, hotel staff, restaurant owners, travel agency managers, sales representatives, and just about every other job related to tourism in Tibet.

 The vast forests of the Kham region of Nangchen County (Yushu Prefecture)

-In this post, I will write about some of the horror stories that my Tibetan friends who work in tourism have experienced with foreigners.
-Though the majority of foreigners traveling to Tibet are really great people, there are a few out there who are plain rude, disrespectful and mean.
-Here are a few stories that either I have experienced or my friends have…..
+In this post.
+I will write about some of the horror stories my Tibetan friends who work in tourism have experienced with foreigners.
+Though the majority of foreigners traveling to Tibet are great people, there are a few out there who are plain rude, disrespectful, and mean.
+Here are a few stories I have experienced or my friends have…..

-In 2007, while I was the owner and manager of a travel agency based on the northeast Tibetan Plateau, I had a group of 6 cyclists who I arranged a tour for.
-This group was very cordial in their emails and asked for a cycling tour from the Nepal border to Lhasa.
+In 2007, while I was the owner and manager of a travel agency based on the northeast Tibetan Plateau, I had a group of 6 cyclists I arranged a tour for.
+In their emails, this group was very cordial and asked for a cycling tour from the Nepal border to Lhasa.
 At the end of their tour, they were to board the train to Xining and continue traveling through Mainland China.
 Their tour went very well.
-The guide reported that the group was quite nice and friendly.
+The guide reported that the group was quite lovely and friendly.
 At the end of their tour, the Tibetan guide dropped the group off at the train station and said goodbye.
 We thought that was the last we would see of this pleasant group….we were wrong.

-Three days later the police in Tsetang (small city south of Lhasa) called our office in the evening to inform us that our group of 6 was caught cycling illegally in Lhoka prefecture.
-The group had a copy of their travel permit, which was expired.
-Not only was the permit expired, but it did not list Lhoka prefecture on it.
-Since the travel permit had our company name and license on it, it was easy for the police to track us down and contact us.
-The police told us that they were holding our group at a nice 4 star hotel in Tsetang and that we needed to arrange a vehicle from Lhasa to come and pick them up.
-Since it was evening, we told the police that we would be there first thing the next morning, which the police were fine with.
-We told the group of 6 to please stay inside the nice hotel and that we would be there early the next day to take them back to Lhasa.
+The police told us that they were holding our group at a nice 4-star hotel in Tsetang and that we needed to arrange a vehicle from Lhasa to come and pick them up.
+Since it was evening, we told the police that we would be there the next morning, which the police were fine with.
+We told the group of 6 to stay inside the lovely hotel and that we would be there early the next day to take them back to Lhasa.

 One of our drivers and guides arrived the next morning to find that the group had snuck out of the hotel in the middle of the night with their bikes.
-The police in Tsetang were furious with the group of 6 and at us.
-The police spent the next few days trying to find this group, but never found them.
-I sent the group several emails kindly asking them to turn themselves in as the police and Tibet Tourism Bureau were threatening to close our office.
+The police in Tsetang were furious with the group of 6 and us.
+The police spent the next few days trying to find this group, but never saw them.
+I sent the group several emails, kindly asking them to turn themselves in as the police and Tibet Tourism Bureau were threatening to close our office.
 The emails went unanswered.
 The group was never to be found.
-The Tibet Tourism Bureau handed us a fine of 50,000 RMB (about $7000 at the time), but we were able to negotiate it down to 10,000 RMB ($1400).
-Nothing happened to the group that were cycling illegally after their tour ended, but we got stuck with the fine!
+The Tibet Tourism Bureau handed us a fine of 50,000 RMB (about $7000 at the time), but we could negotiate it down to 10,000 RMB ($1400).
+Nothing happened to the group cycling illegally after their tour ended, but we got stuck with the fine!

-Prayer flags near Mt.
+Prayer flags are displayed near Mt.
 Amnye Machen in the Amdo region.
-This is the most famous holy mountain in northeast Tibet and rises to 6282 meters.
+This is northeast Tibet’s most famous holy mountain, rising to 6282 meters.

 Bumpy Road…I want a refund!

-Though the road conditions in Tibet have improved dramatically over the past 10 years, there are still some areas where roads are quite rough.
-One section of road that is still dirt (at least for now) is the 100 kilometers or so from near the town of Baber to Everest Base Camp.
+Though the road conditions in Tibet have improved dramatically over the past 10 years, some areas still have rough roads.
+One section of road that is still dirt (at least for now) is the 100 kilometers from the town of Baber to Everest Base Camp.
 This road is dirt and is quite bumpy.
-No matter what type of vehicle you take, you are going to feel the bumps!
+No matter your vehicle type, you will feel the bumps!

 Yilhun Lha Tso, one of the most beautiful lakes in the Kham region